Ranjithdbs/airbnb-analysis/README.md

 ## Objective

 The goal of this project is to:

-  1).Analyze room types, prices, and availability across different neighborhoods.
+  1).
+Analyze room types, prices, and availability across different neighborhoods.
   2).Understand host behavior and listing patterns.
   3).Detect potential outliers in prices.
   4).Provide recommendations for guests and hosts based on insights.

 ## Dataset

 The dataset contains 20,765 entries and 22 features, including:

   id: Unique identifier for each listing
   name: Title of the Airbnb listing
   host_name: Name of the host
   neighborhood_group: Group (borough) where the listing is located latitude/longitude: Geolocation of listings
   price: Nightly rental price
   room_type: Type of accommodation (e.g., entire home, private room)
   reviews_per_month: Average monthly reviews for the listing
   availability_365: Number of available days in the year

 ## Steps and Workflow